snowflakedb/connectors-native-sdk/connectors-native-sdk-java/README.md

 # Native SDK for Connectors Java

 Native SDK for Connectors Java is a library that is distributed through the [Maven Central Repository][SDK in Maven Central].
 The library significantly helps developers in building Snowflake Native Applications of connectors' type.
-It consists of .sql files that deliver database objects definitions that are created during the installation of the Connector in the Snowflake environment and a bunch of Java classes that mainly serve as procedure handlers.
-However, among these Java classes, there also are some helper/util classes that help in coping with most of the common problems that might be encountered during the development of the Connector project.
+The SDK consists of both Java and sql components.
+Sql components can be found in the `.sql` files placed in the resources directory.
+They provide the definitions of the database objects, that are created during the installation of the Connector.
+Java components mainly serve as procedure handlers.
+However, among these Java classes, there also are some helper/util classes that provide useful tools to tackle most common use cases.
 The database objects and Java classes create a coherent whole that makes managing the state of the Connector much easier and lets the developers focus on the implementation of the specific external source ingestion logic which also is easier to do with the SDK.

+Reach the [official documentation][Native SDK official docs] to learn more.

 ## Project structure

-Native Application consists of database objects like tables, views, stored procedures, etc. Most of the stored procedures delivered by the Native SDK for Connectors are implemented in Java, so there is a requirement to distribute the SQL code that sets up database objects with the Java code that serves as procedure handlers in a single package.
+Native Application consists of database objects like tables, views, stored procedures, etc. Most of the stored procedures delivered by the Native SDK for Connectors are implemented in Java.
+However, SQL code that sets up database objects with the Java classes as handlers needs to be distributed alongside Java package.
 In order to achieve this, all files containing SQL code are placed into the resources directory, so thanks to that they are available in the artifact JAR file.
 The idea of the packaging strategy is shown in the illustration below:

 ![image SDK packaging](.assets/sdk_packaging.png)

-* java/
+* `java/`
-  * application/ - this directory contains classes that are mostly procedure handlers, extensions of procedure handlers, and repositories that allow the managing of the connector.
+  * `application/` - this directory contains classes that are mostly procedure handlers, extensions of procedure handlers, and repositories that allow the managing of the connector.
 These classes are coupled with the Framework Core database objects.
-  * task reactor/ - this directory contains classes that are procedure handlers and repositories for the task reactor database objects.
+  * `task reactor/` - this directory contains classes that are procedure handlers and repositories for the task reactor database objects.
-  * common/ - this directory contains classes that are commonly used among Framework Core and Task Reactor classes like exceptions or DTO objects.
+  * `common/` - this directory contains classes that are commonly used among Framework Core and Task Reactor classes like exceptions or DTO objects.
-  * utils/ - this directory contains classes that are commonly used among Framework Core and Task Reactor classes and mostly help in integration with the Snowflake (procedures calling mechanisms, databases objects validators, etc.)
+  * `utils/` - this directory contains classes that are commonly used among Framework Core and Task Reactor classes and mostly help with integration with the Snowflake (procedures calling mechanisms, databases objects validators, etc.)

-* resources/
+* `resources/`
-  * all.sql -  this file executes all feature .sql files with the usage of the “EXECUTE IMMEDIATE from file” mechanism.
+  * `all.sql` -  this file executes all feature `.sql` files with the usage of the “EXECUTE IMMEDIATE from file” mechanism.
-  * core.sql -  this file creates all required base roles, schemas, and database objects (base features) that are required by particular optional features.
+  * `core.sql` -  this file creates all required base roles, schemas, and database objects (base features) that are required by particular optional features.
-  * application/ - this directory includes files that create database objects for functionalities like configuration, ingestion, observability, lifecycle, and scheduler.
+  * `application/` - this directory includes files that create database objects for functionalities like configuration, ingestion, observability, lifecycle, and scheduler.
-  * task_reactor.sql - the file creates all database objects that are the API for task reactor instances management.
+  * `task_reactor.sql` - the file creates all database objects that are the API for task reactor instances management.

 ### Tests

-Every quality project should have tests, and Native SDK for Connectors Java is no different.
 The SDK is tested by tests at different layers, which are:
-* Unit tests - lightweight tests that test the logic of the Java code in the separation from the Snowflake environment.
+* Unit tests - lightweight tests of the Java code logic separated from the Snowflake environment.
 They can be found in the `src/tests` directory.
 * Integration tests - these tests most often test code that is responsible for operations in the Snowflake environment, so they need a Snowflake account connection in order to be executed.
 These tests create a separate database that is used during tests run.
 They can be found in the `src/intTests` directory.
 * Application tests - the main difference between these tests and integration tests is that these tests test the whole flow of the particular functionality in the environment of the Snowflake Native Application instead of the database.
 It's required to use Native Application as a test environment because sometimes, Native Applications behavior differs from the standard Snowflake database.
 These tests can be found in the `src/appTests` directory.